Keto Walnut and Pumpkin Seed Crackers

 • MiriamOkieTX

-MiriamOkieTX 4 months ago
+MiriamOkieTX a year ago

 In the case of this recipe you can use almond flour (blanched/skins removed) or almond meal (with skins) or ground almonds (means almonds that have been ground without specifying with or without skin.
 If you choose to grind whioe almonds, be sure not to over grind to the point the oil is extracted and you will have almond paste very quickly depending on your processor.
 I personally only buy organic almonds as glyphosate along with other cancer causing chemicals, herbicides and pesticides and when I can't afford organic I don't eat them.